 The National Poetry Review

-DARREN MORRIS received an MFA from Virginia Commonwealth University and a fellowship from Virginia Commission for the Arts.
-His poems have appeared in The American Poetry Review, North American Review, The Southern Review, New England Review, The Missouri Review, Best New Poets, and many others.
-His fiction has appeared at Passages North, The Pinch, and The Legendary, among others.
-He lives in Richmond, Virginia.
+DARREN MORRIS received his MFA from Virginia Commonwealth University and a fellowship from Virginia Commission for the Arts.
+His poems have appeared in Poetry Ireland Review, The American Poetry Review, New England Review, and The Missouri Review.
+New work can be found at The Burnside Review and is forthcoming from Blackbird and Juked.
+He lives in Richmond, Virginia and is the poetry editor at Parhelion Literary Magazine.